-In this step, each raw material moisture contents were partly evaporated and separated using separation through separating fractionation of component.
-Dry raw material shifted to next region for decomposition after evaporation.
-Operating condition was mass flow rate of 1,788 kg/h, 25 °C, and 1 bar pressure.
-MSW was fed into drying unit to be dried, together with nitrogen.
-The nitrogen feed flow rate was 22,679.6 kg/hour at 132.2°C, 1 bar pressure.
-Dryer reduce the moisture content of the feed MSW and the output H2O from dryer was known to be 100.605 kg/h.
+In this step, each raw material's moisture contents were partly evaporated and separated using separation through separating fractionation of components.
+Dry raw material shifted to the next region for decomposition after evaporation.
+The operating condition was a mass flow rate of 1,788 kg/h, 25 °C, and 1 bar pressure.
+MSW was fed into the drying unit to be dried together with nitrogen.
+The nitrogen feed flow rate was 22,679.6 kg/hour at 132.2 °C, 1 bar pressure.
+The dryer reduced the moisture content of the feed MSW and the output H2O from dryer was known to be 100.605 kg/h.
 Drying convert part of feed to form water which require reaction level of:

-$Feed \rightarrow 0,0555084 \; H_2O$
+Feed $\rightarrow 0,0555084 \text{ H}2\text{O}$